frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-21-what_is_frame.md

 ## Code Generation

 Frame currently supports generating UML, C#, C++ and JavaScript.
-In the future Frame will support a much wider range of languages.
+In the future Frame will support a much wider range of target languages.

 ## Software Architecture and Engineering.